howtomakecerealtreats.com

 Salted vs Unsalted Butter

-• We like the flavor that salted butter adds to the treats.
+• We like the flavor of salted butter added to the treats.
 Salted butter balances the sweetness of the marshmallows and sugar-coated cereal.

 melt marshmallows and butter in a large saucepan set over low heat